UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

-Notes: At the end of the last slide deck we mentioned that it would good to couple our map with a bar char since this would make it easier to compare the states more precisely.
+Notes: At the end of the last slide deck we mentioned that it would good to couple our map with a bar char since this would make it easier to compare the relative differences between the states more precisely.

 Here we create that bar chart and as you can see, we can now tell apart small differences between the states and we are able to clearly see the